ymollard/python-advanced-slides/slides.md

 def sum(a, b):
     return a+b
 ```
-The same function, with annotations:
+The same function, with annotations from [PEP484](https://www.python.org/dev/peps/pep-0484/):
 ```python
 def sum(a: int, b: int) -> int:
     return a+b